wu-hongjun/Hackintosh-Aero-15W/README.md

 #### Or, if you want to see how it looks like in System Information, you can check it out here: [SystemInfo](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/SystemInfo.txt).

 ## Update
-* [20180721] Released a new release fixing the ethernet.
+* [20180721] Released a new [RELEASE](https://github.com/Errrneist/Hackintosh-Aero-15W/releases/tag/v10.13.5-fix3) fixing the ethernet.
 All users are suggested to upgrade to this version.

 ## Warning
 * [WARNING] This EFI configursation is capable for installing too.
 Replace the EFI folder in the Installation USB.